55+ Coordinating Conjunction Examples in English Grammar

 10 shares

-Coordinating conjunctions or connectives, are the joining words you look for the most while connecting words, phrases, or clauses of equal grammatical rank.
-They may seem small, but they are a must when it comes to presenting your thoughts in an organised way or with the utmost clarity in English.
-But, to use coordinating conjunctions appropriately, you would first need to learn its rules of usage.
+Coordinating conjunctions or connectives are the joining words you look for the most while connecting words, phrases, or clauses of equal grammatical rank.
+They may seem small, but they are a must when it comes to presenting your thoughts in an organised way.
+But, to use coordinating conjunctions appropriately, you would first need to learn their rules of usage.
 Therefore, this blog article focuses on 7 key coordinating conjunction examples of F.A.N.BOYS (For, And, Nor, But, Or, Yet, So) for easy and fun learning.

 )